jamshaid2610/bookstore_prices/README.md

 ![Availability Filter](/availability_filter.png)

+# End Result

+This particular project gave us information for about more than 600 books in matter of minutes.

 # Feedback

 Given that this is my first personal project, please do send me a feedback at jamshaid2610@gmail.com :smile: